BCLocalNews.com - Run for the Cure at Rotary Stadium

 Registration begins at 8 a.m., and the 1 km and 5 km walk/run starts at 10 a.m.
 Awards and closing ceremonies follow at 10:45 a.m.

-Abbotsford is among 56 communities across Canada taking taking part in Run for the Cure.
+Abbotsford is among 56 communities across Canada taking part in Run for the Cure.

 Historically, the CIBC Run for the Cure has raised funds for the Canadian Breast Cancer Foundation (CBCF).